 The program trains teaching artists in the use and understanding of the state curriculum and the Common Core Standards, as well as arts integration strategies to assist the artist in engaging teachers and students.
 Topics such as classroom management strategies, designing, writing, and teaching artist-in-residence lessons, and educator needs are covered, as well as opportunities for field testing and feedback.

-This unique seminar is based on a collaborative teaching approach between teachers and artists.
+TAI is based on a collaborative teaching approach between teachers and artists.
 Individual applicants will be matched with an appropriate partner.
 Each TAI team will design and implement a residency in which teachers gain arts skills and artists gain valuable teaching skills.
 The residency will be field tested and co-taught by the TAI Team in the teacher’s home school.

 This comprehensive training program for professional artists is a partnership between Young Audiences, the Arts Education in Maryland Schools Alliance (AEMS), and the Maryland State Arts Council (MSAC).